PaulTreanor/notes-dater/README.md

 If you have any feedback or feature requests please open an issue or email me to let me know.

+## Installing the plugin
+- Open Obsidian settings
+- Go to Community Plugins
+- Select Browse and search for Notes Dater
+- Install the plugin
+- Look through "Installed plugins" and enable Notes Dater (toggle)

 ## Manually installing the plugin

 - Copy over `main.js` and `manifest.json` to your vault `/path/to/your/vault/.obsidian/plugins/your-plugin-id/`.